tmst/ZodbDemo/DOCUMENTATION/Decorators.md

 In general Cromlech has great detailed documentation, but it is all hidden in the doc tests.
 So always look for it there.

-### GROK CONFIGURATOIN
-I should point out that Grok had the same concept of configuration in code.
-They used somethign called Martian, where the configuration code looked just like souce code.
-And it did inheritance properly.
-This was very easy for beginners to Grok, hence the name.
-But the senior develoeprs prefer explicit over implicit, they prefer not to have the inheritance, they want to explicitely define things. they prefer the performance and simplicity advantage of the Venutian approach.
-But Martian has been ported to Python 3, and in due course it will be added in here.